klebster2/vimrc/README.md

 # Useful commands and notes

-To exit insert mode, use jk.
-By using them together quickly, you will exit insert mode.
+To exit insert mode, use jk by using them together quickly.

 ### complete menu
 To exit the complete menu use `<CTRL+y>`, also see the settings in ./nvim/lua/luasnip-config.lua